Academic Electoral Assembly

 - Sufficient relevant experience of teaching and/or research to be able to contribute effectively to discussions on academic policy at Senate.
 This experience should be derived from playing a significant and direct role in these activities at an appropriate level.

-11.6 The AEA Secretary shall send a voting paper (or electronic equivalent) to every elector before the fourth Friday of the Easter Term.
+11.6 The AEA Secretary shall send a voting paper (or electronic equivalent) to every elector before the fifth Friday of the Easter Term.
 A copy of the Standing Orders for the Academic Electoral Assembly shall be made available on the University website.

 11.7 The voting paper (or electronic equivalent) shall contain a list of all properly nominated candidates together with the names of the proposers and seconders.